Horizon Zero Dawn: Release

 The concept art as well as the game's codename, Horizon, were leaked in September 2014.
 Horizon Zero Dawn was officially announced during Sony's E3 2015 press conference.
-The game was featured as the cover story in the September 2015 issue of Edge and the October 2016 issue of Game Informer.
 At E3 2016, Sony had a life-sized cosplay version of one of the machines greet the trade show attendees.
 Originally set to be released in 2016, the game was delayed to February 2017 to be further polished.
 It was released to manufacturing in late January 2017, and launched to North American markets on 28 February 2017, in Europe, Australia and New Zealand on 1 March and Asia on 2 March for the PlayStation 4.
 Horizon Zero Dawn is forward compatible with the PS4 Pro, allowing it to run up to 4K resolution.
 In April 2017, a making-of documentary was released on Dutch public television.

-By March 2017, a story expansion had already been set in motion.
+Guerilla continued to support the game after its initial launch.
 New Game Plus, an Ultra Hard difficulty mode, additional trophies and aesthetic features were introduced with a patch released in July 2017.
 The expansion, The Frozen Wilds, was released on 7 November 2017.
-The Complete Edition, which contains the base game, The Frozen Wilds, and all additional downloadable content (DLC), was released for the PlayStation 4 on 5 December 2017 and Windows via Steam on 7 August 2020 and GOG on 24 November 2020.
+The Complete Edition, which contains the base game, The Frozen Wilds, and all additional downloadable content (DLC), was released for the PlayStation 4 on 5 December 2017 and Windows via Steam and Epic Games Store on 7 August 2020 and GOG on 24 November 2020.
 A tabletop game adaptation is being developed by Steamforged Games.
+A remastered version of the game, titled Horizon Zero Dawn Remastered, was released for Windows and PlayStation 5 on October 31, 2024, featuring more than 10 hours of re-recorded dialogues and various graphical improvements, including visual fidelity being upgraded to match the quality of the sequel Horizon Forbidden West.

 Reception

+Critical reception

 Horizon Zero Dawn received "generally favorable" reviews from critics, according to review aggregator Metacritic.
 Destructoid's Chris Carter commended Ashly Burch and Lance Reddick for their performances, with the character of Aloy receiving credit for maintaining a "captivating" and "interesting" consistency in the narrative and action sequences.
 Carter also lauded the focus on exploration and discovery, which he said grew more effective as he traversed more of the land.
 The game world itself was subject to compliment for its "beautiful" day-night cycle and weather system.
 According to Carter, the challenging nature of the machines and varied methods with which to battle them brought a real sense of fun to the combat.
-Matt Buchholtz of EGMNow likewise praised Burch as well as the game world, which he found to be mesmerising.
+Matt Buchholtz of Electronic Gaming Monthly likewise praised Burch as well as the game world, which he found to be mesmerizing.
 Considered the most powerful part of the game, the Focus feature gained approval for complementing the combat in a way that "forces you to become a hunter".
 Writing for Game Informer, Jeff Marchiafava opined that, unlike with other open world video games, searching for audio logs and emails provided the plot with a "remarkable sense of discovery".
 He was thankful that story-based missions dominated the overall experience, arguing that they worked to detail the world and inspired gameplay variation.